MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/urls-and-ip-address-ranges.md

 [!INCLUDE [Office 365 worldwide endpoints](../includes/office-365-worldwide-endpoints.md)]

 >[!Note]
->For recommendations on Yammer IP addresses and URLs, see [this blog post](https://techcommunity.microsoft.com/t5/Yammer-Blog/Using-hard-coded-IP-addresses-for-Yammer-is-not-recommended/ba-p/276592).
+>For recommendations on Yammer IP addresses and URLs, see [Using hard-coded IP addresses for Yammer is not recommended](https://techcommunity.microsoft.com/t5/Yammer-Blog/Using-hard-coded-IP-addresses-for-Yammer-is-not-recommended/ba-p/276592) on the Yammer blog.
 >

 ## Related Topics